tin2294/weather-app/README.md

 ## Description

 WeatherApp is a Django-based web application that provides real-time weather forecasts.
-The app fetches weather data from an external API and displays it to users based on their input city.
+The app fetches weather data from an external API (Weather API) and displays it to users based on their input city.

-This application has been deployed on Heroku for easy access and scalability.
+This application has been deployed on Heroku for easy access (also to test without having to set up a key since that is in the .env file).

 ## Features

 - Fetches weather data from an external API.
 - Dynamic user interface that updates with current weather conditions.
-- Hosted on Heroku for deployment.
+- Hosted on [Heroku](https://weathera-1c4f4371d9af.herokuapp.com/) for deployment.

-## Requirements

-To run this project, make sure you have the following installed:

-- Python 3.x
-- Pip (Python package manager)
-- Virtualenv (optional but recommended)
-- Heroku CLI (for deployment)

 ### Dependencies